Code-Institute-Submissions/quiz/README.md

     4. Skip a question and verify that 2 points are deducted from the current score
     5. Press "Restart Quiz" and verify that the user is redirected to the index page

+This web application has been tested for responsiveness on different device screen sizes with the Chrome Developer Tools and Firefox Developer Tools.
+There have been issues with the centering of content on mobile devices in both portrat and landscape, however, these have been fixed with the rearrangement of Bootstrap's columns and using media queries for specific devices, such as the iPad Pro and the Nexus 10.